orend/orend.github.com/source/_posts/2013-09-27-slow-tests-are-the-symptom-not-the-cause.markdown

 This brings us closer to a lofty design goal stated by Kent Beck:

->"When you can extend a system solely by adding new objects without modifying any existing objects, then you have a system that is flexible and cheap to maintain."
+>When you can extend a system solely by adding new objects without modifying any existing objects, then you have a system that is flexible and cheap to maintain.

 Using mocks and dependency injection with TDD makes sure your system is designed for this form of modularity from the get go.
 You know you can replace your objects with a different implementation because this is exactly what you did in your tests when you passed in mocks.
 Such design guarantees that you can write true, isolated and thus fast, tests.